Chiropractic Care for Injury Recovery

 Work Injuries

 Heavy lifting, repetitive stress injury, carpal tunnel syndrome, and back injuries are just some of the workplace hazards.
 Recently, Occupational Safety and Health Administration (OSHA) started an ergonomics program to help prevent workplace injuries.
-OSHA predicts it will “will spare 460,000 workers painful injuries and save an average of $9.1 billion a year”.
+OSHA predicts it “will spare 460,000 workers painful injuries and save an average of $9.1 billion a year”.
 “Work-related musculoskeletal disorders are the No. 1 workplace injury in America,” said Charles N. Jeffress, the U.S. Assistant Secretary of Labor.
 Chiropractors are trained in treating MSDs.
 The American Chiropractic Association supports the new OSHA standard.
 Employers must warn employees about the injury risks of jobs, provide ergonomic support for injured workers, reassess “problem jobs”, and “ensure medical attention”.
-Chiropractors are considered “hands-on practitioners”.3
+Chiropractors are considered “hands-on practitioners”.7

 It can be beneficial to look at alternative approaches in injury recovery in order to avoid potentially unnecessary surgeries, or even painkiller addictions.
 Chiropractors seek to help the patient with the underlying causes of their pain.